David-Rad/Portfolio/README.md

 Visualization: Tableau and Gephi<br>
-Machine Learning: K-Means and Multilinear Regression using Python
+Machine Learning with Python: K-Means and Multilinear Regression